monsoonmaelstrom/book2/book2.md

 “His place.
 Why?”

 “His place where?”
-I ask hoping he hasn’t been dumb enough to be brining people back to where they’ve all been staying (( you should probably figure out another name for this besides the magic flat, yo )).
+I ask hoping he hasn’t been dumb enough to be bringing people back to the Ginnelstreet flats where they’ve all been staying.

 “Why?”
 She asks again.